StefanoLusardi/StefanoLusardi.github.io/1_Intro_CompilerEnhancements/Abstract.md

-#Modern C++ at GBTS: Standard Practices from Standard Library

-#1.
-Intro and Compiler Enhancements

-Abstract:
 This is the first part of a series of talks on the level of professional C++ programmers.
 The overarching theme is sharing ideas and considerations on modern C++ practices, with minimal, self-contained examples.
 Modern here means C++11 and beyond, and whenever the latest C++17 standard provides substantial enhancements they will be underlined.